Newsmax TV

-Newsmax TV is an American television channel owned by Newsmax described as conservative, pro-Trump, right-wing, and far-right.
+Newsmax TV (or simply Newsmax) is an American television channel owned by Newsmax described as conservative, pro-Trump, right-wing, and far-right.
 The network primarily focuses on political opinion-based talk shows.
 It carries a news/talk format throughout the day and night, with documentaries and films on weekends.

 The channel was created by American journalist and Newsmax CEO Christopher Ruddy.
 It launched on June 16, 2014, to 35 million satellite subscribers through DirecTV and Dish Network.
 As of May 2019, the network reaches about 75 million cable homes and has wide streaming and digital media player/mobile device availability.
 The channel primarily broadcasts from Newsmax's studio on Manhattan's East Side in New York City, with headquarters in Boca Raton, Florida and Washington, D.C.

 CEO Christopher Ruddy has compared the network to Fox News.
 In August 2020, The Washington Post described Newsmax as "a landing spot for cable news personalities in need of a new home", citing the network's hiring of Mark Halperin and Bill O'Reilly following their resignations from other networks due to allegations of sexual harassment.
 Similarly, Newsmax has hired many former Fox News program hosts, including Greg Kelly, Rob Schmitt, Bob Sellers, and Heather Childers.